Aboriginal Business Investment Fund

 Aboriginal Business Investment Fund grants are a minimum of $150,000 to a maximum of $750,000 to support capital costs related to Indigenous community-owned economic development projects.

 Grants can cover up to 100% of eligible costs, which can include equipment purchases and the construction or improvement of buildings and other infrastructure.
+The amount of funding requested must be supported by the project activities detailed in the application.
 An ABIF grant can be combined with other government and industry funding sources.

 Funding consideration will be determined by: